 In March 2016, he was appointed Minister for Mines and Petroleum and Minister for Small Business.
 In September 2016 he was also appointed as Minister for Finance.

-In 2017, L'Estrange was re-elected to the seat of Churchlands and is the Shadow Minister for Corrective Services; and Shadow Minister for Housing.
+In 2017, L'Estrange was re-elected to the seat of Churchlands and is the Shadow Minister for Corrective Services; Emergency Services; Defence Issues; and Racing and Gaming.

 Contact details and Speeches